Skip to content

 A distinguishing feature was the large silver sugar bowls lining the marble counters.
 Occasional thefts would lead to their being chained together.
 They would eventually be replaced by traditional glass sugar shakers.

 Over the years, the Morning Call Coffee Stand grew in popularity and became a beloved institution in the French Quarter.
 Its location at the French Market, a historic marketplace in New Orleans, contributed to its visibility and accessibility to both locals and tourists.
-Much like another New Orleans institution, the Hummingbird Grill, patrons from all walks of life sat elbow-to-elbow at the counters, socialites in ball gowns and dock workers in dungarees alike.
+Much like another New Orleans institution, the Hummingbird Grill, patrons from all walks of life sat elbow-to-elbow at the counters.
+Socialites in ball gowns and dock workers in dungarees were regularly seen.

 T-P Weekly Business Bulletin, Visitors' Guide, February 1939